fastify/fastify-cli/README.md

   -h, --help
       Show this help message

+  --body-limit
+      Defines the maximum payload, in bytes, the server is allowed to accept

 ```

 If you want to use custom options, just export an options object with your route and run the cli command with the `--options` flag.